-- 1 The following forms of development are envisaged in the zone: - air passenger or air freight terminal - aircraft related facilities - airport - fuel depot - light industry ancillary to and in association with aviation activities - recreation area - service industry ancillary to and in association with aviation activities - shop within the terminal building - warehouse ancillary to and in association with aviation activities. - 2 Development listed as non-complying is generally inappropriate. - 3 Development that would be adversely affected by noise and other hazards caused by airport activities should not be undertaken in the zone. - 4 Development should not impede the use of the zone for aviation purposes.
+- 1 The following forms of development are envisaged in the zone: - air passenger or air freight terminal - aircraft related facility - airport - fuel depot - light industry ancillary to and in association with aviation activities - recreation area - service industry ancillary to and in association with aviation activities - shop within the terminal building - warehouse ancillary to and in association with aviation activities. - 2 Development listed as non-complying is generally inappropriate. - 3 Development that would be adversely affected by noise and other hazards caused by airport activities should not be undertaken in the zone. - 4 Development should not impede the use of the zone for aviation purposes.

-- 5 Commercial and light industrial development located on the airport site should: - (a) facilitate the more efficient operation of the airport - (b) be sited in defined clusters - (c) not adversely affect the amenity of surrounding land uses.
+- 5 Development should not be undertaken unless it is consistent with the desired character for the zone. - 6 Commercial and light industrial development located on the airport site should: - (a) facilitate the more efficient operation of the airport - (b) be sited in defined clusters - (c) not adversely affect the amenity of surrounding land uses.